anytizer/hosted-content-importer.wp/README.md

 ## Experimental Work

  * This work maynot suit your purpose, by its nature.
- * But it is an experimental and proof-of-concept work.
+ * It is an experimental and proof-of-concept work.
  * Please do NOT use it in your production environment.
+ * Enable caches.

 ## Usage examples